easyjfisc/easyjfisc/README.md

 - 👋 Hi, I’m @easyjfisc
 - 👀 I’m interested in ...
-Whatever is going to make me money
+Machine Learning / AI
 - 🌱 I’m currently learning ...
-Idk yet
+Data Structures & Algorithms, Computer Architecture
 - 💞️ I’m looking to collaborate on ...
-Small side projects we can put on our resumes
+Side projects we can put on our resumes
 - 📫 How to reach me ... ejfisc@protonmail.com

 <!---